arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 The sorting functions are meant to be user-defined.

-Note: Similar to other sorting functions on regular collections the first argument to any sorting function is _always_ either the document emmited by the `FOR` statement, or some sub-attribute of it.
+Note: Similar to other sorting functions on regular collections the first argument to any sorting function is _always_ either the document emitted by the `FOR` statement, or some sub-attribute of it.

 The sorting functions are meant to be user-defined.
 The following functions are already built in: